d0midigi/MITRE-ATT-CK-TTPs-Mapping-to-Active-Directory-AD-Attacks/README.md

 * **Output Redirection**: It saves command output to a file via SMB (usually in `ADMIN$`) and deletes it afterward, which allows for viewing results of commands.
 * **Stealthy Operations**: It does not require installing a service on the target machine, which makes it harder to detect.
 * **Requirements**: Requires valid credentials (username and password or NTLM hash) of an account with local administrator privileges.
-* **Usage**: It is often used by red teams and threat actors to run commands, run PowerShell, or spawn reverse shells.
+* **Usage**: It is often used by red teams and individuals to run commands, run PowerShell, or spawn reverse shells.
 It is widely known as a powerful tool in the Impacket library, an open-source toolset that is used to work with network protocols.
 ### Tool
 RDP (Remote Desktop Protocol)